CS4580/my-notes-BrandonGaith/module7/README.md

 2. A way to measure the performance
 3. A way to measure prediction.

-For our sample analysis we will use `KNN` K-nearest Neighbor
+For our sample analysis we will use `KNN` K-Nearest Neighbor
 - `K` is an arbitrary pick
 - Need a `base case`
 - Compare the neighbors